matsevkoVM/matsevkoVM/README.md

 <p>
-Also, understanding the importance of a high-quality end product, both for users and for the company that develops it, I actively study methodologies and concepts for testing software.
+Also, understanding the importance of a high-quality end product, both for users and for the company that develops it, I actively study methodologies and concepts of testing software.
 </p>

 <h2 align="center">